Give the Gift of Heart Health this Valentine’s Day

 This Valentine’s Day, show your sweetheart how much you care by giving a gift that’s from the heart and for their heart.
 After all, February is American Heart Month.

 Heart disease is preventable and treatable, yet it’s the number one killer of both men and women.
-In the United States, about 600,000 people die each year from heart disease.
-So, rather than going out and indulging in that three-course meal, sitting for hours while seeing that blockbuster hit, or sharing a big box of chocolates think of healthier alternatives that you could both do together.
+In the United States, about 647,000 people die each year from heart disease.
+So, rather than going out and indulging in that three-course meal, sitting for hours while seeing that blockbuster hit, or sharing a big box of chocolates, think of healthier alternatives you could both do together.

 If you’re drawing a blank, try out these heart-healthy ideas:

 - Surprise your significant other with a heart-healthy breakfast in bed.
-Oatmeal is chock-full of heart healthy nutrients like omega-3 fatty acids, magnesium, potassium, calcium, and fiber.
+Oatmeal is chock-full of heart healthy nutrients like omega-3 fatty acids, magnesium, potassium, calcium and fiber.
 Top with fresh fruit and walnuts for an extra healthy meal.
-Or try this heart-healthy recipe for delicious Whole-Wheat Pancakes.
-Cut them into a heart shape with a cookie cutter and top with fresh strawberries!
+Or try this healthier pancake recipe and cut them into heart shapes with a cookie cutter and top with fresh strawberries.

 - The couple that trains together stays together!
-Plan a gym date and workout together.
+Plan a gym date and work out together.
 Whether you’re taking a group class or designing your own routine, working out together and motivating one another can strengthen your relationship while also strengthening your heart.
-Check out these fun partner exercises!
+Check out these ideas for active dates.
 (Fun tip: Put together a love-themed playlist to keep you both pumped up during your workout.)